worldbank/gld/Support/B - Country Survey Details/BGD/QLFS/Introduction to BGD QLFS.md

 ## What is the BGD QLFS?

-The Bangladesh Quarter;y Labor Force Survey (QLFS), initiated by the Bangladesh Bureau of Statistics (BBS) in 1980, has been carried out at irregular intervals over the years.
-The GLD team has harmonized data for the five most recent rounds: 2005-06, 2010, 2013, 2015-16, and 2016-17.
-In the latest two rounds (2015-16 and 2016-17), the surveys were renamed as the Quarterly Labor Force Survey (QLFS), providing data on a quarterly basis to offer a more detailed understanding of labor market dynamics.
-Additionally, the questionnaire was updated to gather information on the own-use production of goods and services, a crucial aspect of the informal labor market and subsistence activities in Bangladesh.
-Thus, a [separate section](https://github.com/worldbank/gld/tree/BGD/Support/B%20-%20Country%20Survey%20Details/BGD/QLFS) is prepared to provide more details on the QLFS.
+The Bangladesh Quarterly Labor Force Survey (QLFS) succeeds the annual LFS after its first survey was conducted between 2015 and 2016.
+The QLFS mainly differs from the annual LFS by providing nationally-representative data on a quarterly basis, and offers a more detailed understanding of labor market dynamics.
+Specifically, the questionnaire is aligned with the ICLS-19, with questions aimed to gather information on the individuals' own-use production of goods and services, a crucial aspect of the informal labor market and subsistence activities in Bangladesh.

 ## What does the BGD QLFS cover?

-The Bangladesh LFS is a labor force survey with information on demographic characteristics, education, and labor market activities over the past 7 days.
+The Bangladesh QLFS is a quarterly labor force survey with information on demographic characteristics, education, and labor market activities over the past 7 days.
 The harmonized years and sample sizes used in the GLD harmonization are as follows:

 | Year | HH count | Individual count |
 |---|---|---|
 | 2015-16 |          121,082  |                      503,756  |
 | 2016-17 |          122,455|                      493,886  |

-During the 2015-16 and 2016-17 rounds, the Bangladesh QLFS implemented a rotational sampling design, in which individuals were interviewed for two consecutive quarters before being replaced.
-For these two rounds, the table above presents household and individual frequency data distinctively for each quarter.
+Unlike its precedessor, the Bangladesh QLFS implements a rotational sampling design, in which households were interviewed for two consecutive quarters before being replaced.
+In the frequency table above, household and individuals were counted distinctly per round.
+This means that an individual that is interviewed two consecutive quarters is counted twice in the reported frequency table.

 ## Where can the data be found?